armin-pfaeffle/sass-autocompile/README.md

 ## Roadmap

 - Add node-sass as dependency, so we do not need extra node.js and node-sass installation
+- Double output: output normal and minified file
+- Recognize debug/info/error output and print it in info panel or print hint that such information is available

 ## Changelog

+**0.7.5 - 30.07.2015**
+- Fixed includePath parameter option, so it works correctly now

 **0.7.4 - 30.07.2015**
 - Added support for `.sass` file extension (thanks to [Chris Kjærsig](https://github.com/cmk2179) for this idea!)